-The planning assumptions prepared by RCC describe the type, scale, location and timing of future development and are based on the land use planning provisions of its planning scheme and the population and dwelling forecasts provided by the now Office of Economic and Statistical Research (OESR).
+The planning assumptions prepared by RCC describe the type, scale, location and timing of future development and are based on the land use planning provisions of its planning scheme and the population and dwelling forecasts provided by the Queensland State Government.
 In doing so, the outcomes desired by the SEQ Regional Plan and which are reflected in the planning scheme are given effect.
 To ensure this is the case, the planning assumptions must also be approved by the Minister as being compliant with the desired outcomes of the SEQ Regional Plan.

-In terms of actual numbers in the forecasts, there are variations between ones used in the SEQ Regional Plan and OESR numbers used in the RCC priority infrastructure plan (PIP), which are due to the different parameters used and the level of detail in each agency in their analysis.
+In terms of actual numbers in the forecasts, there are variations between ones used in the SEQ Regional Plan and the numbers used in the RCC Local Government Infrastructure Plan (LGIP), which are due to the different parameters used and the level of detail in each agency in their analysis.